ociu/sphinx-traceability-extension/README.rst

 The callback is executed while parsing the documentation item from your rst-file.
 Note that not all items are available at the time this callback executes, the *all_items* parameter is a growing set of documentation objects.

-In some project this callback is used to assign a relation to an ASIL attribute (also a documentation object) to all of the requirements.

 Example of no callback per item:

 .. code-block:: python